 Good news for pescatarians and seafood lovers, because fish is another food that’s great for maintaining your eyesight.
 Cold-water fish such as salmon, tuna, mackerel and sardines contain omega-3 fatty acids, which work to protect your eyes from becoming dry and reduce the development of macular degeneration and cataracts – cloudy patches that develop in the lens of your eye and can cause blurred or misty vision.

-If you don't eat seafood, you can obtain a good supply of omega-3 by taking fish oil supplements.
+If you don't eat seafood, you can eat hemp seeds, chia seeds and walnuts, all great sources of omega 3.
+Alternatively, you can obtain a good supply of omega-3 by taking fish oil supplements.

-These vitamins and nutrients work to protect against night blindness and dry eyes, so when you're next out food shopping, don't forget to pop a box of eggs into your basket.
+These vitamins and nutrients work to protect against night blindness and dry eyes, so on your next food shopping trip, don't forget to pop a box of eggs into your basket or a bag of greens.

 If you’re beginning to get bored of salads, there are a number of delicious ways in which you can make them more exciting.
 Adding a mixture of beans and pulses, such as kidney beans, black-eyed peas and lentils will not only add flavour but can help to protect the eye’s retina.